 The Center for Human Rights and Humanitarian Law at American University’s Washington College of Law was a project that provided training, coaching and resources to legal aid attorneys and public defenders to integrate the human rights framework into their everyday work.
 The project, funded by the Ford Foundation, also encouraged attorneys to integrate human rights arguments into advocacy before judges and policy makers the Local Human Rights Lawyering Project.
 In furtherance of this, the project developed a written handbook, Human Rights in the U.S.: A Handbook for Legal Aid Attorneys, that aims to get practical and useable human rights information into the hands legal aid attorneys interested in integrating human rights into their everyday work.

-NCCRC's MEMO RESPONDING to Concerns about the Civil Right to Counsel
+MEMO RESPONDING to Civil Right to Counsel concerns

 The NCCRC understands that there are concerns and questions about civil right to counsel within the legal services and broader communities, such as questions relating to funding, implementation, continued autonomy of the existing legal services providers, and scope of new rights.
 To answer these questions, the NCCRC has authored an informational memo.